dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 Interested startup founders can get hold of this list and ensure their team does not miss out on it.
 However, the app will also provide a list of secret startup battles.
 This list will only be accessible to registered members.

 **Note:** The secret startup battles have bigger sponsors.
-How dared you miss that?
+How dare you miss that?
 Not gonna happen!

 ## Build The Back-End